Alberta: Banff National Park & the Canadian Rockies | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Dinner

-After breakfast, enjoy a scenic shuttle to Lake Louise.
-This is one of the most famous lakes in the world, renowned for its magnificent mountain setting.
+After breakfast, enjoy a scenic shuttle to Lake Louise, one of the most iconic and photographed lakes in the world, renowned for its stunning mountain backdrop and vivid turquoise waters.
 The glacier-fed lake was named for Princess Louise Caroline Alberta, the fourth daughter of Queen Victoria.
-There will be time to walk the gorgeous paved trail to the end of the lake and back.
+You’ll have time to stroll along the lakeshore and soak in the awe-inspiring views.

 Today's Ride Choices